Neutral Helium Microscopy (SHeM): A Review: Detection

-Once the helium atoms have been ionised, they need to be detected.
-To do so, they go through an initial filtering step known as mass separation: designed to select only those ions that interest us (helium ions coming from the beam).
-In SHeM (and HAS) this is often done through magnetic sectors \cite{herbert2002mass,bergin2021low} rather than quadruple mass filters \cite{douglas2009linear}, because they yield higher recorded intensities.
-Typically, helium atoms are directed from the ioniser to the mass separation stage and from the mass separation stage to the signal multiplier using ion optics \cite{bergin2019instrumentation,szilagyi2012electron,bergin2021low}.
-The signal multipliers used in SHeM are electron multipliers, typically tube-based multipliers known as channeltrons \cite{scoles1989atomic,tuithof1975simultaneous}.
+A much more efficient detection is achieved by mass separation: designed to select only those ions that interest us (helium ions coming from the beam).
+In SHeM (and HAS) this is often done using magnets \cite{herbert2002mass,bergin2021low} rather than the quadruple mass filters typically used in commercial residual gas analysers (mass spectrometers)~\cite{douglas2009linear}, because the magnets yield higher recorded intensities for helium.
+A magnet-based detector was used for the first (transmission) SHeM images~\cite{koch_imaging_2008}.
+A description of the design can be found here~\cite{samelin}.
+The helium atoms are directed from the ioniser to the mass separation stage and from the mass separation stage to the signal multiplier using ion optics \cite{bergin2019instrumentation,szilagyi2012electron,bergin2021low}.
+The signal multipliers used in SHeM are electron multipliers, typically tube-based multipliers known as channeltrons \cite{tuithof1975simultaneous}.

-A lot of time and energy has been spent to increase the efficiency of neutral helium detectors.
-Especially promising are detector systems based on solenoidal ionisers, with recent work reaching a detector efficiency of as much as 0.5\% - the highest obtained to date \cite{bergin2021low}.
+A lot of time and energy has been spent on increasing the efficiency of neutral helium detectors.
+Especially promising are detector systems based on solenoidal ionisers, with recent work reaching an efficiency of as much as 0.5\%~\cite{bergin2021low} - the highest obtained to date and around three orders of magnitude higher than for the detector used in the first helium microscopy experiments~\cite{samelin}.
 Another promising development is a recent framework aimed at optimising the balance between signal and temporal response in neutral helium detectors.
-The basic idea is to use stagnation to obtain a larger helium signal. with a reported signal improvement of 27\% \cite{myles2020fast}, se also~\cite{eder2012neutral}.
+The basic idea is to use adjustable stagnation to obtain a larger helium signal, with a reported signal improvement of 27\% \cite{myles2020fast}.